 Course Offerings

-Communication, Culture & Technology students design their own curricula with the guidance of faculty advisors.
+Communication, Culture & Technology (CCT) students design their own curricula with the guidance of faculty advisors.
 Students must take three required courses: CCTP-5005, CCTP-5006, and a methods course.
-The rest of their curriculum is made up of electives which may include additional methods courses*.
-While electives are usually CCT courses, students may also take courses offered elsewhere at Georgetown University or even at other DC-area universities.
-These options require the approval of Ai-Hui Tan, CCT’s Director of Academic Affairs.
+The rest of the Communication, Culture & Technology course curriculum is made up of electives which may include additional methods courses*.
+While electives are usually Communication, Culture & Technology courses, students may also take courses offered elsewhere at Georgetown University or even at other DC-area universities.
+These options require the approval of Ai-Hui Tan, Communication, Culture & Technology Director of Academic Affairs.
 See CCT M.A.
 Requirements.

 *Note: Below is a list of recently offered courses.
 Not all the courses will be offered every year.